saezlab/dorothea-py/README.md

 ```
 pip install git+https://github.com/saezlab/dorothea-py.git
 ```

+## Examples
+Jupyter notebooks explaining the method and the package can be found in the `example/` directory.

 ## Citing DoRothEA
 Beside the original paper there are two additional papers expanding the usage of DoRothEA regulons.